strickvl/mlops-dot-systems/posts/2023-07-23-maths-prompt-rust-project.md

 ## Why Rust?

 I chose to build the project using [Rust](https://www.rust-lang.org) as I've been reading a couple of books over the past few months and I wanted a way to get my hands dirty.
-(Those two books, [Rust in Action](https://www.amazon.com/Rust-Action-TS-McNamara/dp/1617294551?tag=soumet-20) by Tim McNamara and [Command-Line Rust](https://www.amazon.com/-/en/Ken-Youens-Clark/dp/1098109430/ref=d_pd_sim_sccl_2_3/259-8491770-0412405?tag=soumet-20&pd_rd_r=c7e5134c-8cea-4954-acab-1eead741381c&psc=1&content-id=amzn1.sym.5cdc78f1-a757-4b8d-989e-a305d0a3dfbe&pf_rd_r=FR7GR5R1YC93V3C51T7X&pf_rd_p=5cdc78f1-a757-4b8d-989e-a305d0a3dfbe&pd_rd_wg=k8Of0&pd_rd_w=PDA2A&pd_rd_i=1098109430) by Ken Youens-Clark.)
+(Those two books, [Rust in Action](https://www.amazon.com/Rust-Action-TS-McNamara/dp/1617294551?tag=soumet-20) by Tim McNamara and [Command-Line Rust](https://www.amazon.com/-/en/Ken-Youens-Clark/dp/1098109430/ref=d_pd_sim_sccl_2_3/259-8491770-0412405?tag=soumet-20&pd_rd_r=c7e5134c-8cea-4954-acab-1eead741381c&psc=1&content-id=amzn1.sym.5cdc78f1-a757-4b8d-989e-a305d0a3dfbe&pf_rd_r=FR7GR5R1YC93V3C51T7X&pf_rd_p=5cdc78f1-a757-4b8d-989e-a305d0a3dfbe&pd_rd_wg=k8Of0&pd_rd_w=PDA2A&pd_rd_i=1098109430) by Ken Youens-Clark, were really great in getting me going / started.)
 Rust comes with a considerable reputation for its steep learning curve but I found that the passive understanding of syntax / workflows I'd developed by reading in those books coupled with ChatGPT was enough to get this project off the ground at a fast pace.

 It certainly helped that I knew what I wanted to build and had thought through what the database schema as well as the core functionality on a few long train journeys recently with paper and pen in hand.
-I guess it also helped that I'd had some previous exposure to and experience with [Golang](https://go.dev/learn/) and that our Python development at work happens in the context of [`mypy`](https://mypy.readthedocs.io) strict mode which is as close as Python gets to being forced to think through your code in terms of types.
+It also probably helped that I'd had some previous exposure to and experience with [Golang](https://go.dev/learn/) and that our Python development [at work](https://github.com/zenml-io/zenml) happens in the context of [`mypy`](https://mypy.readthedocs.io) strict mode which is as close as Python gets to being forced to think through your code in terms of types.

 ## 🤖 ChatGPT to generate question variations

 I considered going down the path of generating question templates for every question, and then having some random numbers get inserted into those templates, but for a lot of questions that wouldn't have worked.
 For instance, within trigonometry there are lots of ways that the variables are somehow interrelated or some values wouldn't make sense at all.
+The angles inside a triangle still need to sum up to 180 degrees, for example.

 Despite a few misgivings and hesitations around GPT-4's mathematical abilities (which have been [widely](https://www.cantorsparadise.com/gpt-4-is-amazing-but-still-struggles-at-high-school-math-competitions-cbc2e73738e) [noted](https://www.reddit.com/r/singularity/comments/12bgsfu/mathematical_level_of_gpt4/)) I figured it's a quicker way to get going with this project than any other.
 Moreover, if I find I'm having issues with the quality of the autogenerated questions I can also just remove them from the set that get shown to me.
-It also added an extra piece of complexity to the project since I had to make those calls to the OpenAI API as part of the app.
+It also added an extra piece of complexity to the project (and thus something new to learn) since I had to make those calls to the OpenAI API as part of the app.

 # 👷 What I Built